ncatlab/nlab-content/pages/2/3/6/6/26632/content.md

 This is, in some paraphrase, the result of [CDF91, §III.8.5](D'Auria-Fre+formulation+of+supergravity#CastellaniDAuriaFre), We indicate the **proof** broken up in the following Lemmas \ref{SuperBianchiIdentityOnG4InComponents}, \ref{SuperBianchiIdentityOnG7InComponents}, and
 \ref{SuperCFieldBianchiImpliesSuGraEoM}.

-In all lemmas one expands the Bianchi identoties in their super-vielbein form components.
+In all of the following lemmas one expands the Bianchi identoties in their super-vielbein form components.

 \begin{remark}
 **(Normalization conventions)**